 If you have any questions, we encourage you to contact the KU Financial Aid & Scholarships Office at email@example.com or 785-864-4700.

-Teacher Education Assistance for College and Higher Education (TEACH) Grants are available to KU School of Education students pursuing the following online master's degrees:*
+Teacher Education Assistance for College and Higher Education (TEACH) Grants are available to KU School of Education and Human Sciences students pursuing the following online master's degrees:*

 TEACH Grants, which may be worth up to $4,000, require completion of the FAFSA, an eligibility review by the KU Office of Financial Aid and Scholarships, and a commitment to at least four full academic years of service in a low-income area during the first eight years following your graduation from the program.

-In addition to grants and loans, you may be eligible for other forms of tuition assistance offered by the KU School of Education to help make graduate study affordable.
+In addition to grants and loans, you may be eligible for other forms of tuition assistance offered by the KU School of Education and Human Sciences to help make graduate study affordable.
 These include scholarships, such as the Kansas Teacher Service Scholarship.

 *Grant subject to approval and qualification.
 Total amount granted is not guaranteed.
 Not all programs may be covered, so please work with your financial aid representative to confirm eligibility.
 The amount of $4,000 is not guaranteed.
 All students are required to complete the TEACH Grant Entrance Counseling and TEACH Grant Agreement to Serve which can be found at studentaid.gov/.
 If eligibility criteria are not maintained, grant will be converted into a Federal Direct Unsubsidized Student Loan with interest accrued from the date of the grant’s disbursement.